brandon-d-logan/wp-custom-html-syntax/README.md

 - **Syntax highlighting** for HTML, CSS, and JavaScript inside every Custom HTML block
 - **Line numbers** and a **fold gutter** for collapsing tags, braces, and comment blocks
+- **Find/Replace Functionality** with options for exact match and regex
 - **Dark mode toggle** in the block toolbar.
 Your preference is saved to `localStorage` and synced across open tabs
 - **Pop-out / expand mode** — promotes the editor into a full canvas overlay so long documents are easy to read and edit; press **Esc** or click the close button to collapse
 - **Auto-closing brackets** and smart Tab / Shift-Tab indentation